Firebird Home Firebird Documentation Index

 • Use the existing version of gbak to back up your database files in transportable format.
 Do this before you uninstall the old version.

 • If migrating from a Firebird version earlier than version 2.0 you should use gbak to back up your old security database.
 It is named security.fdb for Firebird 1.5 or isc4.gdb for a Firebird 1.0 installation.
-You can restore it later as security2.fdb, using the directions in the chapter entitled “Security” in the accompanying Release Notes.
+You can restore it later as security2.fdb, using the directions in the chapter entitled “Security” in the Firebird 2.0.x Release Notes.

 • Go to your System directory and make backup copies of fbclient.dll and/or gds32.dll if you have applications that rely on finding those libraries there.
 You might want to name the backup “gds32.dll.fb15” or “gds32.dll.fb103” or something similarly informative; or hide it in another directory.